As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 For the price, it offers most of what an entry-level home theater enthusiast wants.
 It’s a solid addition for any low to middle-end home theater system and beats out the competition in its price class.

 The usual suspects are here.
-The RX-V485BL supports four HDMI inputs, and one HDMI out, and 5.1 surround sound.
+The RX-V485BL supports four HDMI inputs, and one HDMI out, and 5.1 surround sound experience.
+The soundbar speakers are positioned left, right, and center to give you the surround sound.
 You also get Wi-Fi, Bluetooth, and Apple AirPlay support.

 On the video side, the list of supported technologies is short, but I was impressed with what is here.
 You get 4K HDR, Dolby Audio, and Dolby Vision, plus HDR10 and Hybrid Log-Gamma.
 While there are others, you’d really need to revise your budget up in order to find them in a receiver.